kramfs/rcav-utilities/README.md

 Prerequisite
 -------------
-- If running on Windows, set Powershell remote execution policy is enabled.
-Open a command prompt and type the following commands in sequence:
+<ol>If running on Windows, set Powershell remote execution policy is enabled.
+Open a command prompt and type the following commands in sequence:</ol>

 `powershell <Enter>
 Set-ExecutionPolicy RemoteSigned <Enter>
 Exit <Enter>`

-- Download vSphere PowerCLI from the Download page of the VMware Web site and install the vSphere PowerCLI software.
-This is also available for other platforms:
+<ol>Download vSphere PowerCLI from the Download page of the VMware Web site and install the vSphere PowerCLI software.
+This is also available for other platforms</ol>

 <li> Powershell - https://github.com/PowerShell/PowerShell </li>
 <li> PowerCLI - https://labs.vmware.com/flings/powercli-core </li>